ELA TRANSCRIPTION - QSR DATA PROTECTION ADDENDUM

 - The Customer, on its own behalf and on behalf of each relevant Customer Affiliate:

-- instructs the Processor (and authorises the Processor to instruct each Subprocessor) to:
+- instructs the Processor (and authorizes the Processor to instruct each Subprocessor) to:

 - Process Customer Personal Data; and